 What Should I Do if My Rainfly Is Already Damaged?

-If your rainfly’s damaged, assess the fabric type first.
-Use repair techniques like adhesive patches or seam sealants designed for outdoor gear.
-Confirm the area’s clean and dry before applying any repairs for lasting results.
+If the rainfly is already damaged, start by identifying the fabric type.
+Use adhesive patches or seam sealants made for outdoor gear, and make sure the area is clean and dry before applying anything.

 Is It Safe to Use Bleach When Cleaning My Rainfly?